greenelab/library-access/README.md

 Scholarly articles are identified using their DOIs.
 The impetus for this project was [this discussion](https://github.com/greenelab/scihub-manuscript/issues/21 "Potential followup: comparison to authorized access") on the Sci-Hub Coverage Study.

+The code in this repository facilitates fetching indicators of full-text availability for a list of DOIs from an OpenURL resolver.
+In this way, it enables large-scale analysis of bibliographic holdings / availability.

 ## Using the Code

 **The code files in this repository assume that your working directory is set to the top-level directory of this repository.**